alexeghd/awsnycast/README.md

 a simple AWS VPC, with 2 AZs and 2 NAT machines (with HA and failover), and AWSnycast setup.

-To try this, you can install the binary and then _terraform apply_ in that directory to build the example network, then _make sshnat_ to log into one of the machines, and _journalctl -u awsnycast_ to view the logs.
+To try this, you can install the binary and then _terraform apply_ in that directory to build the example network, then _make ssh nat_ to log into one of the machines, and _journalctl -u awsnycast_ to view the logs.

 Try terminating one of the machines and watch routes fail over!